Sudarshan619/Accerdian-frontend/README.md

 Getting started:

 If you are correctly in the folder which you are using to create vite

 1.clone the repo using the ssh/http protocol into your folder/ download the zip folder and open in code editor and cd folder_name

-2. npm install
+     npm install

-3. npm run dev (for non production code)
+(for non production code)

+      npm run dev

 If you are creating new project through vite

-1. npm create vite@latest my-vue-app -- --template vue
+     npm create vite@latest my-vue-app -- --template vue

-2. npm install
+    npm install

-3. npm run dev (for non production code)
+(for non production code)

+     npm run dev

 Pros: